gperdrizet/ds-12/README.md

 ## Extras

+## 2025-08-18

+Here is the link to the 2D/3D plotting demo with the iris dataset: [feature_space.ipynb](https://github.com/gperdrizet/ds-12/blob/main/assets/notebooks/feature_space.ipynb)

 ## 2025-08-15

 I added a short write-up explaining the naive Bayes/bag-of-words classifier example from the lectures slides.
 See here: